 First visit: exam and preparation

-1. Exam and X-rays: Your dentist reviews your tooth and may take X-rays to check the roots and bone.
+- Exam and X-rays: Dr. Gartner reviews your tooth and may take X-rays to check the roots and bone.
 If the tooth is infected or the decay is deep, a root canal may be needed before the crown.

-2. Numbing the tooth: Your dentist numbs the area so you stay comfortable.
+- Numbing the tooth: Dr. Gartner numbs the area to keep you comfortable.

-4. Impression or digital scan: Your dentist takes a mold or a digital 3D scan of your tooth and bite.
+- Impression or digital scan: Dr. Gartner takes a mold or a digital 3D scan of your tooth and bite.
 This guides the dental lab (or in-office system) to craft your custom crown.

 Second visit: placing the permanent crown

-1. Removing the temporary: The temporary crown comes off and the tooth is cleaned.
+- Removing the temporary: The temporary crown comes off, and the tooth is cleaned.

-2. Fitting the crown: Your dentist checks the fit, color, and bite.
+- Fitting the crown: Dr. Gartner checks the fit, color, and bite.
 Small adjustments are made so the crown feels just right.

 Some offices offer same-day crowns using CAD/CAM technology (often called CEREC crowns).
-With this option, your dentist can scan, design, and place a ceramic crown in a single visit.
+With this option, Dr. Gartner can scan, design, and place a ceramic crown in a single visit.
 There is no temporary crown and no second appointment, which is very convenient.

 After your crown is placed, it is common to have mild sensitivity for a few days.
-Avoid very sticky or hard foods at first if you received a temporary crown earlier.
+Avoid very sticky or hard foods at first if you recently received a temporary crown.
 Brush twice a day, floss daily (slide floss out gently near a temporary crown), and keep up with checkups.
-If your bite feels off or you notice soreness that does not go away, call your dentist for a quick adjustment.
+If your bite feels off or you notice soreness that does not go away, call Dr. Gartner for a quick adjustment.

 Reasons for Needing A Dental Crown

-• To improve shape, size, or color for a better-looking smile
+- To improve the shape, size, or color of a better-looking smile

 If a tooth is too damaged for a filling but can still be saved, a crown is often the best choice.
 It protects the remaining tooth structure and helps prevent future breaks.
 Crowns can also make your smile more even and bright, especially when used alongside other cosmetic treatments.